apalmieri/Mapster/docs/articles/configuration/Config-location.md

 var dto2 = poco2.Adapt<Dto>(config);
 ```

 Therefore, you should separate configuration and mapping.
-Configuration should keep in entry point such as `Main` function or `Global.asax.cs` or `Startup.cs`.
+Configuration should keep in entry point such as `Main` function or `Global.asax.cs` or `Program.cs` / `Startup.cs`.

 ```csharp
 // Application_Start in Global.asax.cs